ilylabs/ilylabs.github.io/_posts/2025-12-01-electromagnetic-sail-satellite-deorbitation.md

 {: style="text-align: justify;"}

-The results demonstrate that deployable composite mechanisms enable practical electrodynamic tether systems for small satellite deorbitation — and that **polymer composite design and manufacturing expertise** is essential for meeting the mass and reliability constraints of space sustainability infrastructure.
+The results demonstrate that deployable composite mechanisms enable practical electrodynamic tether systems for small satellite deorbitation, and that **polymer composite design and manufacturing expertise** is essential for meeting the mass and reliability constraints of space sustainability infrastructure.
 {: style="text-align: justify;"}

+## About This Work

+This research was conducted by **Dorian Stefan Dumitru**, **Ilyass Tabiai**, and **David Melancon**.
+It represents a collaborative effort at the intersection of composite materials engineering, mechanical design, and space sustainability.

+This work was made possible with the support of the **Canadian Space Agency (CSA)** and the **Consortium for Research and Innovation in Aerospace in Québec (CREPEC)**, which provided financial support for this research initiative.